gbo999/Computer-Vision-for-Aquaculture-Monitoring-Robot/fifty_one and analysis/measurements/data_processing_scripts/video_processing/README.md

 - scikit-image (`skimage`) - Image quality metrics
 - piexif - EXIF metadata manipulation

+## License Information

+This video processing module includes code derived from [OpenDroneMap](https://github.com/OpenDroneMap/ODM), which is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+As such, this module is also licensed under AGPL-3.0.

 ## Performance Considerations

 - **Internal Resolution**: Frames are resized to 800px for processing efficiency